GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/dp-foundation/README.md

 - least privilege principle
 - rely on service account impersonification

 The code in this example doesn't address Organization level configuration (Organization policy, VPC-SC, centralized logs).
-Those are aspects that we expect to be addressed on stages external to this script.
+We expect to address those aspects on stages external to this script.

 ### Project structure
 The DP is designed to rely on several projects, one project per data stage.
 The stages identified are: